 York Festival of Ideas

-It’s New Earswick this year.
-All welcome!
+The focus was on New Earswick this year.

 We joined up with the Sheldon Memorial Trust with two lectures by leading local experts, Professor Bill Sheils and Professor Jonathan Bradshaw who a discussed Seebohm Rowntree’s achievement.
 See this year’s programme here.